yungcomputerchair/RustyFusion/README.md

 ## RustyFusion vs. OpenFusion
 - **Compatibility:** RustyFusion is designed to work with general-purpose Fusionfall clients, as it speaks the original Fusionfall network protocol.
 This means that [OpenFusionClient](https://github.com/OpenFusionProject/OpenFusionClient) can connect to a RustyFusion server with no extra work.
 RustyFusion's SQL backends also use a superset of the OpenFusion database schema, and RustyFusion uses the same tabledata repository as OpenFusion for data sourcing.
 It will also later support the OpenFusion monitor protocol.
 - **Safety:** Because RustyFusion is written in Rust as opposed to OpenFusion's choice of C++, it is, in theory, **much less** prone to memory safety issues, security vulnerabilities, and undefined behavior than OpenFusion's implementation of the game with a near-zero decrease in performance.
 - **Scalability:** Unlike OpenFusion, RustyFusion's login server and shard server are **two separate binaries** that communicate to each other over the network, allowing for a more flexible server architecture with multiple shard servers.
-On top of that, RustyFusion shards properly support **channels**.
-There are built-in client commands to check and switch channels, like `/chinfo` and `/chwarp`.
 - **Reliability:** RustyFusion comes after years of writing, refactoring, and evaluating OpenFusion code.
 There were a handful of cut corners and bad design decisions made in the development of OF that this project aims to avoid.
 Some already implemented examples include the increased usage of high-level types, a proper logging system, strict error-handling, and stricter packet validation ("anti-cheat").
 These changes should lead to a cleaner codebase with less bugs.
+- **Completeness:** OpenFusion is not technically complete in and of itself.
+There's a handful of features that remain unimplemented at the time of writing, such as channels, certain built-in commands, and NPC v.
+NPC combat.
+RustyFusion aims to close the gap on as many of these features as possible.

 ## What's Done and Left To Do (Roughly)
 - [x] Core login server functionality